 You will need to make more permanent arrangements regarding children.
 These can be agreed between you, with the help of a mediator, collaboratively with solicitors, or with the help of the court via a Child Arrangement Order.

-Separate arrangements will need to be agreed regarding the division of the family pot and any ongoing spousal support.
+Separate arrangements will need to be agreed regarding the division of the family finances and any ongoing spousal support.
 The objective will be for the assets to be divided fairly between you and for each spouse to become independent after a period-of-time.

 Remember to update your status by informing insurance companies, schools, employers and your GP.
 If you have one, you should also consider updating your Will.

 All of the solicitors at Allard Bailey Family Law are committed to a non-confrontational and constructive approach to family law.
 If you would like to discuss your divorce, separation or child arrangements, please contact Louise Allard or Sabrina Bailey.
+You can call 020 7993 2936 to arrange a no-obligation consultation.

 Filed Under: Insight